dcdpr/did-btc1/chapters/CRUD-Operations.md

 DID document before returning it.
 This algorithm takes inputs `contemporaryDIDDocument` and an `update`.

+1. Set `capabilityId` to `update.proof.capability`.
+1. Set `rootCapability` to the result of passing `capabilityId` to the [Dereference Root Capability Identifier] algorithm.
+1. If `rootCapability.invocationTarget` does not equal `contemporaryDIDDocument.id` and `rootCapability.controller`
+   does not equal  `contemporaryDIDDocument.id`, MUST throw an `invalidDidUpdate` error.
 1. Instantiate a `schnorr-secp256k1-2025` `cryptosuite` instance.
 1. Set `expectedProofPurpose` to `capabilityInvocation`.
 1. Set `mediaType` to ????
-TODO
+TODO: is this just `application/json`?
 1. Set `documentBytes` to the bytes representation of `update`.
 1. Set `verificationResult` to the result of passing `mediaType`, `documentBytes`, `cryptosuite`, and `expectedProofPurpose` into the [Verify Proof algorithm](https://w3c.github.io/vc-data-integrity/#verify-proof) defined in the VC Data Integrity specification.
-1. TODO: HOW DO WE ENSURE THAT THE PROOF IS A VALID INVOCATION OF THE ROOT CAPABILITY derived using [Derive Root Capability from **did:btc1** Identifier] algorithm
+1. If `verificationResult.verified` equals False, MUST raise a `invalidUpdateProof` exception.
 1. Set `targetDIDDocument` to a copy of `contemporaryDIDDocument`.
 1. Use JSON Patch to apply the `update.patch` to the `targetDIDDOcument`.
 1. Verify that `targetDIDDocument` is conformant with the data model specified by the DID Core specification.
-1. Set `targetHash` to the SHA256 hash of `targetDIDDocument`.
+1. Set `targetHash` to the result of passing `targetDIDDocument` to the [JSON Canonicalization and Hash] algorithm.
-1. Check that `targetHash` equals `update.targetHash`, else raise InvalidDIDUpdate error.
+1. Check that `targetHash` equals the base58 decoded `update.targetHash`, else raise InvalidDIDUpdate error.
 1. Return `targetDIDDocument`.